Popeye: Popeye (1980)

-Director Robert Altman used the character in Popeye, a 1980 live-action musical feature film, starring Robin Williams as Popeye.
-A co-production of Paramount Pictures and Walt Disney Productions, the movie was filmed almost entirely on Malta, in the village of Mellieħa on the northwest coast of the island.
-The set is now a tourist attraction called Popeye Village.
+Director Robert Altman used the character in Popeye (1980), the first film centered on the character, who was played by Robin Williams in this film.
+This live-action musical feature film was a co-production of Paramount Pictures and Walt Disney Productions, and it was filmed almost entirely on Malta, in the village of Mellieħa on the northwest coast of the island (the set is now a tourist attraction called Popeye Village).

 The U.S. box office earnings were double the film's budget, making it a financial success.
-However, the film received mostly negative reviews.
+While the film received mostly negative reviews at the time, critical opinion has improved over the years.

 Canceled animated film

-In March 2010, it was reported that Sony Pictures Animation was developing a 3D computer-animated Popeye film, with Avi Arad producing it.
+In March 2010, it was reported that Sony Pictures Animation was developing an animated Popeye film, with Avi Arad producing it.
 In November 2011, Sony Pictures Animation announced that Jay Scherick and David Ronn, the writers of The Smurfs, are writing the screenplay for the film.
 In June 2012, it was reported that Genndy Tartakovsky had been set to direct the feature, which he planned to make "as artful and unrealistic as possible."
 In November 2012, Sony Pictures Animation set the release date for September 26, 2014, which was, in May 2013, pushed back to 2015.
 In March 2014, Sony Pictures Animation updated its slate, scheduling the film for 2016, and announcing Tartakovsky as the director of Hotel Transylvania 2, which he was directing concurrently with Popeye.
 On September 18, 2014, Tartakovsky revealed an "animation test" footage, about which he said, "It's just something that kind of represents what we want to do.
 I couldn't be more excited by how it turned out."
 In March 2015, Tartakovsky announced that despite the well-received test footage, he was no longer working on the project, and would instead direct Can You Imagine?, which is based on his own original idea, but it too was cancelled.

 Nevertheless, Sony Pictures Animation stated the project still remains in active development.
 In January 2016, it was announced that T.J.
 Fixman would write the film.
 On May 11, 2020, it was announced that a Popeye movie is in development at King Features Syndicate with Genndy Tartakovsky coming back to the project.
-However, on July 21, 2022, Genndy has said the project was dead.
-An animatic for the movie was later leaked onto the internet on July 22, 2022.
+However, on July 21, 2022, Tartakovsky said the project was cancelled.
+An animatic for the film was later leaked onto the internet on July 22, 2022.

+Second live-action film

+On March 19, 2024, it was announced that a new live action Popeye film is being developed at Chernin Entertainment with a screenplay written by Michael Caleo for King Features.
+The film will be released in 2026 and will star Jason Statham and Dwayne Johnson.

+Live-action horror films centering on Popeye

+In 2025, when Popeye started becoming public domain in the US, the character was the subject of several live-action horror films that reimagined the character as a murderous antagonist: